 2. Michigan State University College of Osteopathic Medicine

-Their mission is to prepare physicians for the science of medicine, the art of caring, and the power of touch with a worldview open to all people.
-They provide world-class osteopathic medical education and research.
-If you enroll here for your osteopathic medical education, you can choose to take your first two years at one of the three sites mentioned above.
-Moreover, you will be given many international opportunities and community outreach opportunities.
+The college’s mission is to provide osteopathic, student-centered graduate and medical education and research while supporting community access to patient-centered care.
+If you enroll here for osteopathic medical education, you can complete your first two years at one of the three sites mentioned above.
+The college also offers community outreach and other learning opportunities.

 3. Oakland University

-William Beaumont School of Medicine was formed through a partnership between Oakland University and Beaumont Health, which was founded half a century ago in the wider Detroit area.
-Today, it is one of 15 public universities in Michigan, with over 20,000 students enrolled in its various programs.
+The Oakland University William Beaumont School of Medicine was formed through a partnership between Oakland University and Beaumont Health, now Corewell Health.
+Oakland University is one of 15 public universities in Michigan and has nearly 20,000 students enrolled in its programs.

 4. University of Michigan

-Located in Ann Arbor, MI, just 45 minutes outside of Detroit, the University of Michigan Medical School is in a city consistently voted one of the best places to live and work in the U.S. Its mission is to transform health through bold and innovative education, discovery, and service.
-It has several key initiatives in ethics, community involvement, and global engagement.
+Located in Ann Arbor, MI, about 45 minutes outside of Detroit, the Michigan Medicine is the university’s academic medical center.
+Its mission is to transform health through bold and innovative education, discovery, and service.
+It has several initiatives in ethics, community involvement, and global engagement.

 5. Michigan State University College of Human Medicine

-Each clinical campus is aligned with area hospitals and outpatient facilities that join the school in creating an optimal educational environment.
-This institution also offers different medical degree programs, including M.D., MPH, and dual-degree programs, such as M.D./Ph.D., M.D./MPH, and M.D./MBA.
-To apply to the College of Human Medicine, you must be a U.S. or Canadian citizen or a permanent resident of the United States.
-Financial aid is usually available depending on your family’s resources and income.
+Each clinical campus is aligned with area hospitals and outpatient facilities that help create an educational environment for medical students.
+This institution offers degree programs including M.D., MPH, and dual-degree programs such as M.D./Ph.D. and M.D./MBA.
+To apply to the College of Human Medicine, applicants must be a U.S. or Canadian citizen or a permanent resident of the United States, meet degree and prerequisite requirements, and have reliable transportation upon matriculation.
+Financial aid is usually available depending on eligibility and financial need.

 FAQs: Studying Medicine in Detroit